 2. How can I get my kids to help around the house?

-Of course kids don’t particularly enjoy tidying up and parent’s kids don’t always follow through on their requests for help, however, it’s important for kids to learn basic skills like cleaning, caring for a living space, and developing a sense of responsibility at an early age.
+Of course, kids don’t particularly enjoy tidying up and parents’ kids don’t always follow through on their requests for help, however, it’s important for kids to learn basic skills like cleaning, caring for a living space, and developing a sense of responsibility at an early age.
 Thankfully, there are fun ways to get kids involved around the house without them even noticing they’re “working”.
 Turning cleaning tasks into games such as having a competitive race against one another can be effective in getting kids moving and motivated.
-Or simply breaking down larger projects into smaller ones can make it easier for kids to participate in home related activities.
-This will provide clear boundaries while allowing them take ownership of tasks that they can be proud of completing.
+Or simply breaking down larger projects into smaller ones can make it easier for kids to participate in home-related activities.
+This will provide clear boundaries while allowing them to take ownership of tasks that they can be proud of completing.